-Master Plan Process 2005-2008
+MASTER PLAN PROCESS 2005 - 2008

 The Campus Master Plan adopted in 2005 only partly addressed New College's recent separation from USF.
-During the summer and fall of 2005, New College engaged in a broadly inclusive planning effort that takes into account the challenges that come with this independence, and allow New College to meet its long-range needs.
+During the summer and fall of 2005, New College engaged in a collaborative planning effort that considers the challenges that come with this independence, and allows New College to meet its long-range needs.
 Overall, this plan was intended to establish a future form for the College that first and foremost furthers its academic mission.
 The master plan that emerged is responsive to the communities that the college serves, and will guide its orderly growth over the next 20 years.